Search Knowledge Base by Keyword

 Calculation Column

-From the Report Builder, you can add calculation columns to a report (Assets only).
+From the Report Builder, you can add calculation columns to a report (Data Types only).
 To add calculation columns:

 1. From the Add Column drop down, select Calculation Column to bring up the Calculation Column dialog